In this Instarem amaze card review, we’ll break down the amaze card changes and determine if the amaze card is still worth its salt.

 - There's also an exclusion list from amaze rewards (see below)

-Instarem’s amaze card is a multi-currency debit card, much Wise, Revolut, and YouTrip.
+Instarem’s amaze card is a multi-currency debit card, much Wise, Revolut, and YouTrip, offering competitive foreign exchange rates when you make overseas purchases.

 However, the amaze card holds one major advantage over other multi-currency cards: it lets you link up to five Mastercard debit or credit cards, allowing you to earn cashback/miles/rewards from your linked card(s).

-You can also choose which Mastercard to use as your primary card, and this will be where your payments are charged (note: amaze also has a wallet function, but you can only store in SGD).
+You can also choose which Mastercard to use as your primary card, and this will be where your payments are charged.

-When you spend with your amaze card, it will convert your foreign transaction into a SGD transaction base on a competitive exchange rate.
+Spending with your amaze card will convert your foreign transaction into an SGD transaction base on a competitive exchange rate.
 The transaction will then be reflected on your credit card as a local transaction.

-As mentioned, the amaze card was one of the most OP cards available; you could earn up to 1% cashback for both local and foreign transactions.
-This was on top of the miles, points, or cashback that your linked card(s) would earn.
+Before it was nerfed, the amaze card was one of the most OP cards available; you could earn up to 1% cashback for local and foreign transactions.
+This was on top of the miles, points, or cashback your linked card(s) would earn.

-The fact that amaze also doesn't charge a foreign transaction fee made it one of the best cards to use for both local and foreign transactions.
+The fact that amaze also doesn't charge a foreign transaction fee made it one of the best cards for local and foreign transactions.

-However, the cashback for local transactions was nerfed from 1% to 0.5%.
-Then it was nerfed further as Instarem replaced the cashback system entirely with a points system known Instapoints.
+However, the cashback for local transactions was nerfed from 1% to 0.5% circa 2022.
+It was then nerfed further as Instarem replaced the cashback system entirely with a points system known Instapoints.

 You'll earn Instapoints at a rate of 1 point per S$1 (or foreign currency equivalent) spent.
 But note that this is capped at 500 Instapoints per transaction.